Call Us Today! (702) 254-7577

 However, if you want to pursue a career in healthcare, but would like something with a more administrative, retail, or computer science focus, we also offer courses in medical administration, medical billing and coding, and pharmacy technician training.

 Here at Northwest Career College, we have a student-focused attitude that prioritizes giving our graduates the training and skillset they’ll need to excel as medical assistants.
 Our established and seasoned instructors work with you, teaching you every aspect of Medical Assisting.
-We help you build your skills, abilities, and confidence, and we are proud of our 88% national exam pass rate.
+We help you build your skills, abilities, and confidence.